 - Identify essential historical actors - Describe the evolution of American political culture over time - Describe the basic elements of American constitutional Development, justice, and democracy - Identify significant movements that contributed to change over time - 2.
 Offer context and background for the narrative; introduce appropriate and relevant methodologies and perspectives that color the telling of the story (as well as individual reception and perception of the story).
 Convey how the telling and the interpretation of the story affects the story itself and changes over time.
+Students will be able to:

 - Compare and contrast competing interpretations and points of view basic to the understanding of the narrative. - Compare and contrast the American narrative(s) within the context of competing narratives - Identify various and appropriate methodologies and theories of history - Identify basic and significant ideologies that contributed to the culture - 3.
 Facilitate an environment in which we provide appropriate tools for critical analysis of historical facts, offer concepts as well as facts, and encourage students to draw their own conclusions based on evidence and logic.
+Students will be able to:

 • Identify primary and secondary sources

+HIST 1301

-- Identify multiple motivations within various actors - Describe multiple causes for various events - Compare and contrast various perspective - 4.
-Promote citizenship in the sense that informed participation is necessary/essential/indispensable/critical/vital to self-government; offer students tools to participate effectively in our political system as well as succeeding and contributing in greater society.
+- Identify multiple motivations within various actors

+- Describe multiple causes for various events

+- Compare and contrast various perspective

+- 4. Promote citizenship in the sense that informed participation is necessary/essential/indispensable/critical/vital to self-government; offer students tools to participate effectively in our political system as well as succeeding and contributing in greater society.

+Students will be able to:

 - Identify basic elements of our Constitutional/governmental structure - Describe the evolution of various and ideas and movements within our system - Identify the intentions and expectations of various players that contributed to change over time - Define the basic elements of American citizenship over time - 5.
 Require college-level reading and comprehension.

-Students will be able to identify, describe, and define basic ideas contained within assigned readings

-6. Convey the ethnic, cultural, and intellectual diversity of the American story over time.
+Students will be able to identify, describe, and define basic ideas contained within assigned readings 6.
+Convey the ethnic, cultural, and intellectual diversity of the American story over time.
+Students will be able to: